Schroeder-Group/ParaRef/README.md

    - We provide a selection of decontaminated parasite reference genomes on zenodo that can be used for the workflow below.

 3. **Building KrakenUniq database**:
-We applied a Snakemake workflow (Scripts/Building) to set up KrakenUniq databases and bowtie2 reference index.
+We applied a Snakemake workflow (Scripts/BuildPathopipeDB) to set up KrakenUniq databases and bowtie2 reference index.
 Requires a folder called library with the genomes, and refs.tsv file with names and paths to the reference genomes.
 If the provided decontaminated parasite genomes are used, the Scripts/refs.tsv file can be used.
    - Mask low-complexity regions in both the original and decontaminated genomes.
    - Build Bowtie2 index for each masked orginal and decontaminated genomes.
    - Create separate **KrakenUniq** databases for the masked original genomes and the decontaminated genomes.
-   - Create library_infor
+   - Create library_SeqInfo_bt2.tsv

 5. **Preprocessing of Sequencing Data**:
    - Preprocess sequencing data from datasets using the ancient DNA pipeline **[nf-core/eager 2.4.7](https://nf-co.re/eager/2.4.7)**.
    - Align non-host reads to the respective host organism to filter out host-derived sequences.

 6. **Processing of Non-Host Reads**:
    - Use the **snakemake** workflow **[pathopipe](https://github.com/martinsikora/pathopipe)** for further processing of non-host reads.
-Requires targets.tsv file with list of all genera of the genomes within the database and targets_priority.tsv, which contains a curated list of parasitic genera.
+Requires Resources/targets.tsv file with list of all genera of the genomes within the database and Resources/targets_priority.tsv, which contains a curated list of parasitic genera.
      - Perform metagenomic classification with **KrakenUniq** against ParaRef database.
      - Map reads at the genus level using **Bowtie2**.
      - Perform authentication steps for accurate species identification.